Dodgers vs. Angels Player Props Betting Odds

-Player prop bet odds for Mookie Betts, Shohei Ohtani and others are available when the Los Angeles Dodgers host the Los Angeles Angels at Dodger Stadium on Friday at 10:10 PM ET.
+The Los Angeles Dodgers host the Los Angeles Angels at Dodger Stadium on Saturday at 9:10 PM ET.
+Those looking to place a player prop bet can find odds for Mookie Betts, Shohei Ohtani and others in this matchup.

 Bet on this matchup or its props with BetMGM!